 Then I moved north to Luxembourg, to start the PhD adventure paired with Lancaster University (UK).
 A somewhat scary, ambitious project that got me fully unprepared – a challenge I could not resist.
 I deepened the experience on experimental hydrology by designing my own set-up and tracing experiments, and I persisted.
 Luxembourg also gave me great adventures, and during those adventures I met friends for life.

 An important part of my PhD research was shared with Uppsala, a wonderful city up in Sweden where I learned about hydrological modelling, Swedish culture, departmental barbecues and the secrets of a happy PhD life.
-Thanks to this wonderful experience, a debate started within my family, and after my PhD we decided to move to Sweden.
-I currently hold a postdoctoral position at the wonderful Water, Permafrost and Environmental Systems group of the Physical Geography department, Stockholm University.
-Here, I am learning to link the water cycle to the nutrients that are used by plants and allow them to thrive in agricultural settings.
-I am also learning to look to a future where we use water and produce food in better ways.
+Thanks to this wonderful experience, after my PhD with my family we decided to move to Sweden.
+My son Sebastian was born here!

 I did not want to be away from home, and yet I haven't been living at my homeplace since 2007.